In Hell

 In Hell is a 2003 American action thriller film directed by Ringo Lam.
 The film stars Jean-Claude Van Damme as a man who, after killing his wife's killer in the courthouse, is sent to prison where he must fight for survival at the hands of corrupt warden.
-Lawrence Taylor, Marnie Alton, Malakai Davidson, and Billy Rieck also stars. and follows An adaptation of the 1978 film Midnight Express, it is the third and final collaboration between Jean-Claude Van Damme and Hong Kong film director Ringo Lam.
+Lawrence Taylor, Marnie Alton, Malakai Davidson, and Billy Rieck also stars. and follows an adaptation of the 1978 film Midnight Express, it is the third and final collaboration between Jean-Claude Van Damme and Hong Kong film director Ringo Lam.
 The film was released on direct-to-DVD in the United States on November 25, 2003.

 Plot

-Kyle LeBlanc is an American working overseas in Magnitogorsk, Russia.
-When, over the phone, he hears his wife being attacked, Kyle rushes home, but it's too late to save her.
-Sergio Kovic, the man who raped and murdered her, buys the judge and is found not guilty due to lack of evidence.
-Enraged, Kyle steals a gun from a bailiff and shoots Sergio multiple times in front of the entire courthouse, killing him.
-For this, he is sentenced to life in prison without parole.
-He is taken to Kravavi Prison, which is run by the corrupt warden, General Hruschov.
-Once he arrives, he is beaten by a guard for hesitating to give up his wedding ring.
-The same night, he witnesses a fellow 21-year-old American inmate named Billy Cooper being taken to another cell by the guards to be raped by prison fighter and member of the Russian Mafia, Andrei.
+While working overseas in Magnitogorsk, Russia, Kyle LeBlanc finds his wife dead after hearing her being attacked over the phone.
+The culprit, Sergio Kovic, bribes the judge and is not convicted.
+Enraged, Kyle steals a gun from the bailiff and shoots Sergio multiple times, killing him.
+Kyle is sentenced to life in prison without parole and is sent to Kravavi Prison, which is run by the corrupt warden, General Hruschov.
+Kyle hesitates to give up his wedding ring and is brutally beaten.
+Later that night, he watches as fellow American inmate Billy Cooper is taken to a prison cell to be raped by Russian Mafia member Andrei.

-The next morning, a beaten and traumatized Billy is taken to infirmary by the guards as Andrei leaves the cell.
-Kyle gets into a brawl with Andrei, who provoked him in a way similar to his wife's murderer and is put in solitary confinement.
-In solitary, he goes on a hunger strike and then tries to hang himself to commit suicide, but both fail.
-When he experiences flashbacks of his wife, he realizes he must survive.
-Eventually, he is transferred to a cell with Inmate 451, an African-American prisoner with a reputation for killing his cellmates, something the sadistic Chief of the guards Lieutenant Tolik believes he will do to Kyle.
-However, over time, they begin to trust one another.
-He soon meets Billy in the prison yard, who explains he is serving a year-and-a-half sentence for driving whilst intoxicated and crashing into a restaurant with a girl he met.
-He also meets Malakai, another American prisoner bound to a wheelchair who explains the politics of the prison and the gangs within it, including the Russian Mafia's alliance with the guards.